Lessons from a Digital Marketing Virtual Assistant who actually does the work:

 What’s an upsell?

 A check-out tactic that brings up another product as a pop-up during the checkout process.
 It’s usually a high-value offer.
-For example: In my last live launch of the Digital Media VA Crash Course, I offered a seat in a copywriting class partner program just for virtual assistants.
+For example: In my last live launch of the Unicorn Digital Marketing Assistant School, I offered a seat in a copywriting class partner program just for virtual assistants.
 This offer was extra, but not required to have success in my program.
 I knew it was something half my students would want to purse next so why not offer it then and there.

 What’s a one-click upsell?